microsoft/0xDeCA10B/README.md

+# Sharing Updatable Models (SUM) on Blockchain
-# Decentralized & Collaborative AI on Blockchain
+(formerly Decentralized & Collaborative AI on Blockchain)

 <img src="./assets/logo.gif?raw=true" width=500 alt="Animated logo for the project.
 A neural network appears on a block.
 The nodes change color until finally converging.
 The block slides away on a chain and the process restarts on the next blank block.">